Kasui92/nextjs-boilerplate/README.md

 # Next.js Boilerplate

-A basic structure to "play" with Next.js, powered by Typescript and equipped with Docker.
+A basic structure to "play" with Next.js, powered by Typescript, styled with Tailwind Css and equipped with Docker.